irisbaron/loopback-application-zos/README.md

 ### Clone the Repository
-To experience with the rewards application you first need to clone the repository locally.
+To experience with the Rewards application you first need to clone the repository locally.

 ```bash
 git clone https://github.com/ibmruntimes/loopback-demo-zos